acntech/microservice-patterns/reliability-patterns/retry/README.md

 # Synchronous HTTP between services

 Consists of two services:
-- order (utilising retries)
+- ordering (utilising retries)
-- shipping
+- warehouse

 The services exposes REST endpoints.
 An order is placed in order the order service.
 Order calls shipping to ship the order.